Multi-file virtual datasets with VirtualiZarr

 store - without copying any data.

-After that, we use the fsspec
+We use the fsspec

 filesystem’s glob method to create a list of files matching a file pattern.
 We supply the base url of s3://wrf-se-ak-ar5/ccsm/rcp85/daily/2060/